openshift-labs/cloud-native-guides/getting-started-codeready.md

 ![CodeReady Workspaces - Log in]({% image_path codeready-login.png %}){:width="500px"}

 #### Creating a Workspace
-Log into CodeReady Workspaces with your user.
-You can now create your workspace based on a stack.
-A stack is a template of workspace configuration.
+Once logged into CodeReady Workspaces, you can now create your workspace based on a stack.
+A **Stack** is a template of workspace configuration.
 For example, it includes the programming language and tools needed in your workspace.
 Stacks make it possible to recreate identical workspaces with all the tools and needed configuration on-demand.

-For this lab, click on the **Java Cloud-Native** stack and then on the **CREATE & OPEN** button.
+For this lab, `select the Java Cloud-Native stack` and then `click on 'CREATE & OPEN'`.

 ![CodeReady Workspaces - Workspace]({% image_path codeready-create-workspace.png %}){:width="1000px"}